shdw9/MAL_VA/README.md

 This uses Selenium, so you will need to download a chromedriver corresponding to your Google Chrome version and putting that in the same directory as `run.py`

-# for the nerds
-I could've used bs4 but I like selenium more
 ![cmdline](https://i.imgur.com/EnJMv1F.png)